 Rebel actions since taking the city have raised concerns.

 Videos have surfaced in recent days that show dead government soldiers and security officials lying on the ground, their heads bearing gunshot wounds.

 One video showed rebels driving the dead body of a military intelligence official around in the back of a pickup truck to show it off.
 At one point, they lay out his body in a street next to another body.
 Both have large holes in their heads.

 "No one hurt me more than this man!" a voice off-camera yells.

-Rights groups have reported summary executions of regime officials and troops following the capture of other areas, especially of pro-government militiamen known as "shabiha" whom rebels say are guilty of atrocities.
-Rebels groups in some area have set up courts to try prisoners, though it is unclear whether they live up to international standards of due process.
+Rights groups have reported extrajudicial killings of regime officials and troops following the capture of other areas, especially of pro-government militiamen known as "shabiha," whom rebels accuse of atrocities.
+Rebels groups in some areas have set up courts to try prisoners, though it is unclear whether they meet international standards of due process.

 Another video from Raqqa posted on Saturday shows three bodies in a street in pools of blood.

 "These are the dogs of military intelligence, and they were executed in Clock Square," a voice says, referring to a city landmark.

 Other captured regime officials appear to have been kept alive.

 Another video posted Saturday showed the provincial governor, Hassan Jalali, along with the chief of President Bashar Assad's ruling Baath party sitting in front of the black flag of Jabhat al-Nusra, an extremist rebel group the U.S. has designated a terror group.